Blog Article

 7. Hoover Dam

-Hoover Dam, which was built in 1931, is the most recognized dam in the United States.
+The Hoover Dam, built in 1931, is the most recognized dam in the United States.
 Along with seeing Hoover Dam from the water through the full-day Las Vegas kayak tour, you can also check out the famous national attraction on foot.
 Guided hiking tours are an option if you’d prefer an educational outing at Hoover Dam.
 Bald eagles, coyotes, and bighorn sheep sightings are all possible on land and from the water.
-Before or after touring Hoover Dam, you can also do some shopping at the visitor’s center gift shop.
+Before or after touring Hoover Dam, you can also shop at the visitor’s center gift shop.
 Once you’ve finished exploring the dam, be sure to stop over at Boulder City, which is an equally historic stop.
 Boulder City was built around the same time as the dam to provide lodging for workers while completing the dam’s construction.
 Hoover Dam is within an hour’s drive from Las Vegas, making it a perfect day trip from the city.

 8. Valley of Fire State Park

-Valley of Fire State Park is the largest and oldest State Park in Nevada.
+Valley of Fire State Park is Nevada’s largest and oldest State Park.
 Valley of Fire has many great hiking trails to explore, which gives you plenty of opportunities to marvel at its stunning natural beauty.
 Comprising the State Park’s majestic landscape are the sands of the Mojave Desert, red sandstone formations, and many types of desert plants.
-Valley of Fire State Park has several particularly notable trails, including Elephant Rock, Petroglyph Canyon, and Fire Wave.
+Valley of Fire State Park has several notable trails, including Elephant Rock, Petroglyph Canyon, and Fire Wave.
 Petroglyphs dating back 3,000 years are also popular attractions for visitors of all ages.
 Before embarking on a hike, you can stop in at the visitor’s center to get more information about the hikes available at the park and learn more about the area’s natural history and topography.